ASTRO logo

 Facts for Kids

-Death Valley is a vast desert landscape known for its extreme climate, unique geological formations, and rich biodiversity.
+Death Valley is a vast desert valley in Eastern California, known for its extreme temperatures, unique landscapes, and diverse wildlife.

 main image